andreabp19/robotat-linalg/README.md

 # History and Development

-Robotat-Linalg has been in development at the Universidad del Valle de Guatemala (UVG) as part of undergraduate thesis projects in 2022 (see Previous Versions below) and now in 2025 (this repository).
-The 2022 version developed the matf32, linsolve and quadprog libraries and validated some functions.
-The current stage of development focuses on testing and validating the functions in the aforementioned libraries, in addition to those in robotat_control.h, and developing and validating the robotat_robotics.h library.
-The purpose of the library is to be used for developing embedded applications for courses and projects in the robotics laboratory Robotat of the UVG.
+Robotat Linalg was developed at Universidad del Valle de Guatemala (UVG) as part of two undergraduate thesis in Mechatronics Engineering: the first version in 2022 (https://github.com/danielp96/robotat-linalg) and the second (and current) version in 2025 (this repository).
+Regarding other projects that influenced this work, the first ideas of Robotat Linalg were adapted from CControl (https://github.com/DanielMartensson/CControl) in late 2021, while the structure and routines in Robotat Robotics were influenced by the MATLAB Robotics Toolbox of Peter Corke (https://github.com/petercorke/spatialmath-matlab).

-## Previous Versions

-The version of Robotat Linalg developed here started by uploading the code as is from the 2022 version, which is available at: https://github.com/danielp96/robotat-linalg